Open-STEM/IntroToRoboticsV2/course/measuring_distance/index.rst

 * Use Proportional Feedback Control to control the robot's speed and achieve more accurate results.
 * Develop an autonomous wall-following program

-To complete this module, review and do the tasks outlined in each section, and successfully pass the module quiz at the end.